Over 80% of the transactions in the forex market involve the U.S. dollar.

 This is because the U.S. dollar is the reserve currency in the world.

 You may be asking yourself, “Why the U.S. dollar and not the sterling, or euro?”

-Most agricultural and commodities such as oil are priced in U.S. dollars.
-If a country needs to purchase oil or other agricultural goods, it would first have to change its currency into U.S. dollars before being able to buy the goods.
+If a country needs to purchase oil or other agricultural goods, it first has to change its currency into U.S. dollars before being able to buy the goods.

 This is why many countries keep a reserve of U.S. dollars on hand.
 They can make purchases much faster with Greenbacks already in their pocket.

 In fact, China has over 3 trillion U.S. dollars in its reserve stockpile!
 Japan and Switzerland hold over 1 trillion each!

 So what does this all have to do with trading currency crosses?
 Well since most of the world is glued to the U.S. dollar, a majority of trading speculation will be based on one question: